 Our High-Speed Mini Danube Cruise

+Not only are the catamarans the most classy passenger boats on the Vienna Danube they are also the fastest.
 Our Danube catamaran departed on a sunny Sunday at 9am from a quay on the Danube canal in the city centre.
-At that point, the canal itself has at best urban charm, boasting a mixture of graffiti walls, two man made sandy beaches with deck chairs, and the Badeschiff, a ship moored closeby with a restaurant, bar and its own swimming pool.
+At that point, the canal itself had at best urban charm, boasting a mixture of graffiti walls, two man made sandy beaches with deck chairs, and the Badeschiff, a ship moored closeby with a restaurant, bar and its own swimming pool.